 David Cronenberg wrote and directed this 1970s sci-fi horror about mental illness, trauma, and abuse.
 A man’s wife is under the care of a mysterious psychologist whose techniques are causing inexplicable physical and mental symptoms.
 Her trauma is so severe that she and the psychologist are willing to do whatever it takes to help her recover from her childhood abuse; however, it may come at the cost of the family she built with her husband.

 Inspired by Taxi Driver (1976), this psychological horror film follows a New Yorker whose psychotic alter ego develops a dangerous hunger for murder.
 An artist finds himself struggling to survive off his passion in the Big Apple.
 Day in and day out, he witnesses violence across his gritty city and decides to use the bloody chaos as inspiration for his greatest piece yet.
 Rejection leads him to pick up a power drill and start down a dangerous path of no return.

 This Italian zombie-outbreak film opens with an abandoned boat floating ashore in New York, with no living humans inside.
-Instead, a flesh-eating zombie devours two Coast Guard officers who dared stepping aboard.
-The story follows a young woman whose searches for her father’s missing body lead her to a zombie-infested tropical island.
+Instead, a flesh-eating zombie attacks two Coast Guard officers who dared stepping aboard.
+The story follows a young woman whose search for her father leads her to a zombie-infested tropical island.
 Robert Firsching praises the art department for providing satisfying horror visuals to make up for the disappointing special effects of early 1970s horror flicks.